IO-Aerospace-software-engineering/Astrodynamics/README.md

 [Releases](https://github.com/IO-Aerospace-software-engineering/SDK/releases)

 ## Install the SDK

+At this stage we assume that you have mastered your development environment but if you need some advises we can suggest you these approches :
+- [Cross plateform development](https://code.visualstudio.com/docs/cpp/cmake-linux)
+- [Linux development](https://code.visualstudio.com/docs/cpp/config-linux)
+- [Windows development](https://code.visualstudio.com/docs/cpp/config-mingw)

+In this quick start we suggest you to use [cross plateform approach](https://code.visualstudio.com/docs/cpp/cmake-linux) with CMake.

-1. Create a project folder
+1. Create a cmake project

-2. Extract folders (Data, Includes and Templates) from archive IO-Toolkit-OS-vx.x.xx-x to the root of your project folder.
+2. Extract Includes folder from archive IO-Toolkit-OS-vx.x.xx-x to the root folder.

+3. Extract Data and Templates folders from archive IO-Toolkit-OS-vx.x.xx-x to the build folder.

-3. You should have :
+4. You should have :
     - ProjectFolder
+        - Includes
+        - build
             - Data
-        - Includes
             - Templates

-4. Copy libIO.SDK.so to /usr/lib/
+5. For linux Copy libIO.SDK.so to /usr/lib/

 ## Use SDK
-At this stage we assume that you have mastered your development environment but if you need some advises we can suggest you these approches :
-- [Cross plateform development](https://code.visualstudio.com/docs/cpp/cmake-linux)
-- [Linux development](https://code.visualstudio.com/docs/cpp/config-linux)
-- [Windows development](https://code.visualstudio.com/docs/cpp/config-mingw)

-In this quick start we encourage you to use [cross plateform](https://code.visualstudio.com/docs/cpp/cmake-linux) approach.

 In this example we will create a small program that will compute ISS orbital period from TLE(two lines elements), earth Hill sphere and angle between two vectors.

-1. Configure CMake like this example :
+1. Ensure your CMake projet contains at least these parameters :
     ```CMAKE
     cmake_minimum_required(VERSION 3.18.0)
     project(MyApp VERSION 0.1.0)

     project (${This} C CXX)